 Since my time in RA’s, I’ve realized that many Christians operate the same way with their religious activities, and perhaps never more than when it comes to mercy ministries or matters of compassion.
 As a part of my job, I am constantly sharing with people about how the church should meet the needs of foster children.
 One trend I’ve noticed is how people will rush to tell me about the mission trip they went on years back, or how they watched a documentary on the subject, or how they know someone who did fill-in-the-blank kind of ministry once and how impressed they were by it.
 But, as everyone I’ve ever met in the non-profit world of compassion ministries (foster care, adoption, homeless, addiction rehab, etc.) can attest, the overwhelming response of self-proclaiming born again Christians is that these ministries are for someone else.
 God simply has not called them.

-In the midst of this compassion confusion, Jesus is calling us to something better.
-When He saw the crowds of afflicted people who had been abused and neglected by those who were meant to care for them and give them justice, the Bible tells us “he had compassion for them, because they were harassed and helpless, like sheep without a shepherd” (Matthew 9:36).
-He was, quite literally, moved, just as you and I are when we see great suffering in the faces of those we love.
+In the midst of this Christian compassion confusion, Jesus is calling us to something better.
+He saw the crowds of afflicted people who had been abused and neglected.
+The Bible tells us “he had compassion for them.
+This was because they were harassed and helpless, like sheep without a shepherd” (Matthew 9:36).
+He was, quite literally, moved.
+Just as you and I are when we see great suffering in the faces of those we love.
 This is more than the feeling we get before we change the channel when the sad puppy commercial comes on.
 It’s more than feeling secondhand embarrassment for someone who has gotten him or herself into a painfully awkward situation.
 Christ, the One who holds together creation itself, was profoundly moved.
 And His response for us is instructive.